icshwi/e3training/workbook/chapter4.md

 ### 5.cmd
 Please make sure that the simulator is running.

-Here we add the IocStats in the slightly different way, and add more modules exist witin e3 by default.
+Here we add the IocStats in the slightly different way, and add more modules exist within e3 by default.

 0. Please go **E3_TOP**, and run the following commands: